kevinveenbirkenbach/cymais/docs/analysis/market/europe/analysis.md

   - Support for automation and data analytics

 ## 4. Pricing Segments and Cost Structure
-CyMaIS offers solutions that can be tailored to different budgets and requirements:
+Infinito.Nexus offers solutions that can be tailored to different budgets and requirements:

 - **Low-Priced Segment (Basic Setup):**
   - **Costs:** Approximately €10,000–30,000